iTwin/presentation-rules-editor/CONTRIBUTING.md

     Otherwise, you may experience weird behavior and errors when trying to run iTwin.js tests and test applications.

-When using Visual Studio Code, you will need to add iTwin.js repository to the workspace in order to to able to set breakpoints in library code.
+When using Visual Studio Code, you will need to add iTwin.js repository to the workspace in order to be able to set breakpoints in library code.
 This can be achieved by executing `Workspaces: Add Folder to Workspace...` command.